SharmithaYazhini/SharmithaYazhini/README.md

 - 👋 Hi, I’m SharmithaYazhini
-- 👀 I’m interested in data analytics and visualization tools like PowerBI and Tableau
+- 👀 I’m interested in data science, AI and visualization tools like PowerBI and Tableau
 - 🌱 I’m currently pursuing my bachelors in Computer Science